 On the other hand, eCommerce is based on the Internet to simplify the buying journey of consumers.
 Just after a few clicks and phone calls, things arrive right at their doorsteps.

 At first, these two models seem to follow completely different roads.
 However, if merchants can smartly optimize the best of both worlds, they can gain massive success since two platforms can support the development of each other.

 A physical store can be the base for the growth of the online platform and help the brand stand out from hundreds of same categories shops on the Internet.

 On the contrary, the website brings the store closer to customers because buyers can easily find more information on the Internet.

 The trend of connecting online and offline together has led to the popularity of the O2O model.

 The O2O model is “a business strategy that draws potential customers from online channels to make purchases in physical stores.”

 However, many stores underestimate the role of direct selling in recent years.
-They think it’s a waste of resources to open an actual store while they are witnessing positive results from the shopping websites.
+They think it’s a waste of resources to open an actual store while witnessing positive results from the shopping websites.

-Undoubtedly, the booming of online shopping platform has reduced the influence of offline store.
+Undoubtedly, the booming of online shopping platforms has reduced the influence of offline stores.
 However, it’s still a game-changer in the competition.
 That’s why giants in the industries emphasize the importance of giving customers various methods to shop, not just limit them on the Internet.

 Although eCommerce has its superiority edge, it’s still a common phenomenon to see people come to outlets or malls to pick what they like.
 Therefore, online stores are starting to realize the enormous benefits of a gift named Direct Selling.